HiLab-git/DAG4MIA/README.md

 ## Code
 This repository will offer some projects of our conducted works.

 2023.01.04 We released the project of our proposed GAN-free disentanglement network based DG method (CDDSA).
+We released the backbone of our proposed CDDSA.

 2022.11.23 Our proposed GAN-free disentanglement network based DG method (CDDSA) is accessible at [Arxiv](https://arxiv.org/abs/2211.12081).